AP English Language

 Descriptive Works: “A Libido for the Ugly” by H. L. Mencken, “ “The Ring of Time” by E. B. White, “The Knife” by Richard Selzer

 Narrative Works: “Monday” by Mark Helprin, “A Descent in the Dark” by R.R.
 Reno, “The Music of Erich Zahn” by H.P.
 Lovecraft, and To Russell, My Brother, Whom I have Slept With by Bill Cosby (voice recording).

 Unit II: The Argument

 We transition from telling to deliberately arguing here, and to that goal, we study concepts from They Say, I Say to help students craft meaningful arguments.
-Our work focuses on argumentation through a variety of modes: persuasive essays, audience adaptations, and argument refutations, and satires.
-Students craft an argumentative research essay giving their perspective on whether college education ought to be liberal or vocational, analyzing the ideas of Newman and contemporary writers as they do so.
+Our work focuses on argumentation through a variety of modes: persuasive essays, audience adaptations, argument refutations, and satires.
+We also examine advertising and images to ascertain their rhetorical appeals.
+Students craft an argumentative research essay giving their perspective on a topic related to the nature of higher education.
 We also examine current journalism and events for class discussions and response papers.

 They Say, I Say: The Moves that Matter in Academic Writing by Gerald Graff and Cathy Berkenstein

-A Modest Proposal by Jonathan Swift, “Deus Machina” by Neil Postman, “In Plato’s Cave” by Susan Sontag, “Virtues Past and Present,” by Jonathan Last, “The Order of Things” by Malcolm Gladwell, “The Case for Torture” by Michael Levin, and other contemporary articles.
+A Modest Proposal by Jonathan Swift, “Deus Machina” by Neil Postman, “Virtues Past and Present,” by Jonathan Last, “The Order of Things” by Malcolm Gladwell, “The Case for Torture” by Michael Levin, “The Eviction Economy” by Matthew Desmond, and other contemporary articles.